 3. High altitude sensations will chase you through the Pamir and Tian Shan

 Kyrgyzstan could be synonymous with mountains.
 More than 80% of the country is above 1,000 meters and nearly half of it soars higher, to more than 3,000 meters.
 It makes sense to try climbing some of them if you love mountains and if you have a professional guide, then you might tackle one of the three soaring summits that break the 7,000-meter barrier: Lenin Peak, Pobeda Peak and Khan Tengri.

 For those accustomed to hilly rides, cycling across Kyrgyzstan can be a paradise of high mountains, little traffic and sandy lakeside beaches along which to relax after a rigourous journey.
 If you enjoy being challenged, cycling in Kyrgyzstan will not disappoint you.
 Nor will the sweeping panoramas and majestic gorges you’ll be slicing through.

 5. Watch them ride – not your everyday game

 Kyrgyzstan loves its games and you haven’t experienced the country’s essence until you’ve spent an afternoon watching a goat carcass being thrown around like a polo ball by men galloping on horseback.
 It’s a rough game and you’ll shrink from it more than once – but there’s no denying the excitement of a horse racing at you head on.
-Called kok boru, it is similar to Afghanistan’s buzkashi and was central to the 2016 World Nomad Games.
+Called kok boru, it is similar to Afghanistan’s buzkashi and central to the World Nomad Games.